muriel1010/Walmart_Sales_Analysis/README.md

 -Add a new column named day_name that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
 This will help answer the question on which week of the day each branch is busiest.
 -Add a new column named month_name that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
 Help determine which month of the year has the most sales and profit.

+3-Exploratory Data Analysis:

+Exploratory data analysis is done to answer the listed questions and aims of this project.

 # Conclusion:
 Business Questions To Answer

 - Generic Question

--- How many unique cities does the data have?
+1-- How many unique cities does the data have?
--- In which city is each branch?
+2-- In which city is each branch?

 - Product